spoonerWeb/rlmp_language_detection/Documentation/TypoScriptReference/Index.rst

    Description
          Use the old One-Tree concept where the name of the Website Language records specifies the language code.
+Also should be used for TYPO3 version below 7.

    Default
          0